Robert Eddison

-Robert Leadam Eddison, OBE (10 June 1908 – 14 December 1991) was an English actor, who despite his lengthy career as a classical stage actor, is probably most widely remembered in the role of the Grail Knight in Indiana Jones and the Last Crusade.
+Robert Leadam Eddison, OBE (10 June 1908 – 14 December 1991) was a British actor, who despite his lengthy career as a classical stage actor, is probably most widely remembered in the role of the Grail Knight in Indiana Jones and the Last Crusade.
 He also played Merlin in the BBC television series The Legend of King Arthur, and the tragic ferryman in The Storyteller episode "The Luck Child".

-Eddison was an award-winning actor, known for his mellifluously resonant, baritone voice and long, lean 6 ft 3 in figure.
+Eddison was an award winning actor, known for his mellifluously resonant, baritone voice and long, lean 6 ft 3 in figure.
 Throughout his 60-year career he was constantly in demand as an actor and worked with many of Britain's greatest stage actors, often during the early formative years of their careers, including Ian McKellen, Derek Jacobi and Maggie Smith.

 Early life

 Eddison was born in Yokohama, Japan, to Edwin Eddison and Hilda Muriel Leadham.
 He had a twin brother, Talbot Leadam Eddison, who later became a Rear Admiral in the Royal Navy and received the Distinguished Service Cross and The Most Honourable Order of the Bath.
 Another brother became a director of an engineering company, while the youngest brother was Roger Eddison.

 From the age of five, Eddison knew that he wanted to be an actor.
 Both of his parents were members of the Yokohama Dramatic Club, where he often saw them both perform on stage.
 He recalls in his later memoir how "As they bent down to kiss me goodnight...the smell of the make-up and powder totally bewitched me.
 My father's make-up box had the same smell of spirit-gum and its effect on me was very potent".

 His father was a civil engineer and died in 1917.
 Consequently, his mother decided to return to England with her four sons by way of British Columbia, Canada.
 It was here that Eddison along with his twin brother went to boarding school in Victoria for the next few years.
 After the Armistice in 1919, the family arrived back in England.
 Although his mother's family originally came from Leeds, she settled in Haywards Heath, Sussex.